 - Circular Structure – It’s a structure in the form of a circle where the employees on the higher level are in the inner rings, and the employees on the lower levels are more on the outside rings.

 It’s up to you to choose which of these structures is going to work best for your agency.

 And if you’re having second thoughts about which one to choose, we’re going to talk about two of them in more detail.

 Marketing Team Structures We Recommend

-Let’s go into more detail about two specific organizational and team structures we find the most interesting: the Matrix Structure and the Functional Organizational Structure.
+Let’s go into more details about two specific organizational and team structures we find the most interesting: the Matrix Structure and the Functional Organizational Structure.